zacharywilliams05/Zero-Day-Ransomware-PwnCrypt-Outbreak/README.md

 Remediation

-- Isolate endpoints with pwncrypt.ps1 file and eradicate.
-- Kill any additional processing spawned.
+Containment
 - Block traffic to/from assoicated URL

--
+Eradication
+- Isolate endpoints with pwncrypt.ps1 file and eradicate
+- Terminate additional processes (schedule tasks, etc.)
+- Scan network for other signs of infection

+Recovery
+- Restore endpoints from last known good backup
+- Verify integridy of restored systems